rosmur/obsidian-summairize/INSTALLATION.md

 **Plugin not appearing in Community Plugins list**
 - Ensure all three files (`main.js`, `manifest.json`, `styles.css`) are in the correct directory
 - Restart Obsidian
-- Check that the plugin directory name is exactly `obsidian-summaraize`
+- Check that the plugin directory name is exactly `obsidian-summairize`

 **"Ollama is not installed" error**
 - Verify Ollama is installed: `which ollama`